jade-chuapakdee/OfficeBot/README.md

 - Select Destination
 - Select Your Seat
 - Select the Tray Number
+- Click Confirm to accept the document
+- (Optional) Click the history icon to view the history of one or more deliveries.

 ## Files

 - `deliverPackagePage.py` : This file is the page that shows the shortest path that the robot is taking.
 - `historyFileManager.py` : This files is the file that manages history files.
 - `historyPage.py` : This file is the page that shows the history of the OffieBot.
 - `main.py` : This is the main file to run the file.
 - `my_prolog.py` : This file is a bridge between prolog and python files